 Under most circumstances, the decision that results from a hearing is whether the protest is upheld or denied or whether the request for redress is granted or denied.
-However, when rendering a decision as required under rule 65.1 (Informing the Parties and Others), a PC must include sufficient facts to justify its conclusion and its decision along with any scoring adjustments that result from the decision.
+However, when rendering a decision as required under rule 63.6 (Informing the Parties and Others), a PC must include sufficient facts to justify its conclusion and its decision along with any scoring adjustments that result from the decision.
 Therefore, the written decision will be composed of:

 - The facts found.

-- A PC-generated drawing or PC-endorsed drawing, if applicable, that supports the facts found and conclusion.
+- A PC-generated diagram or PC-endorsed diagram, if applicable, that supports the facts found and conclusion.
+One option is to take a photo of the boat models as the PC endorsed diagram.

 - The conclusion with all applicable rules.

 - A decision as to whether any boat broke a rule.

 - Any penalties imposed or redress given.